Tour Steven Seagal's $3.6m bulletproof mansion in the Arizona desert

 Survival Condo, Kansas, USA

-Inside, the condo is a luxury underground home hiding unbelievable surprises, from rock climbing walls to snooker tables.
-The underground complex has all the necessary facilities needed to sustain 75 people for more than five years!
-There's even a hydroponic farm that produces fresh fruit and vegetables, while 75,000-gallon reserve tanks provide fresh drinking water.
-To provide residents with the illusion of the outdoors, virtual LED windows simulate attractive countryside scenes.
+The underground complex has all the necessary facilities to sustain 75 people for more than five years.
+There's a hydroponic farm that produces fresh fruit and vegetables, while 75,000-gallon (283,905 litre) reserve tanks provide fresh drinking water.

 Survival Condo, Kansas, USA